At the start of this year, the internet in Tajikistan did something even the most jaded pessimists could barely have imagined possible. It got worse.

-Sabur has been in the job since 2011, but his position was truly consolidated in 2015, when his son Ramza married one of President Emomali Rahmon’s daughters, Zamira.
+Sabur has been in the job since 2011, but his position was truly consolidated in 2015, when his son Ramz married one of President Emomali Rahmon’s daughters, Zarina.
 He has not looked back since.

 It was in December of that year that the EKTs came into being.
 The way this system is described by Tajik officials is intended to convey the impression that it is somehow analogous to Russia’s SORM, a powerful filtration mechanism used by security services in several post-Soviet countries to keep tabs on online-based content and exchanges.